rollerme/onlinetech-2015/README.md

 ###New Branch for Every Activity

 For every activity you need to create a new branch in the repository.
-For example:
+The format for the branch name is: `firstnamelastname-activitynumber`.
+Here's an example:

 ```
-git checkout -b activity1
+git checkout -b yohasakura-01
 ```

 In the root of your local repository, open the `Students` folder.
 Inside the folder, create a new folder with the following format: `LASTNAME, Firstname, MI`. (e.g `TAMAD, Juan P.`).
-Open that folder and create another one and name it after the name that you gave to the branch (e.g `activity1`).
-This folder is where you put the files that you used in the activity.
+Open that folder and create another one and name it after the activity number (e.g `01`).
+This folder is where you put the files for that specific activity.

 ###Submitting your Work